Neulasta Side Effects: An Introduction

 (This article covers many, but not all, of the possible side effects with Neulasta.
 Your healthcare provider can discuss a more complete list of Neulasta side effects with you.)

 Neulasta has been studied thoroughly in clinical trials, in which a group of people taking the drug have side effects documented.
+This way, it is possible to see what side effects occur, how often they appear, and how they compare to the group not taking the medicine.
 In these studies, the most common side effects of Neulasta included:

 - Bone pain -- in up to 57 percent of people